parinazn/parinazn.github.io/publications.md

 _working paper._<br>
 <a href="https://web.ics.purdue.edu/~nguye161/manager.pdf" class="button">pdf<a>

+<h2>Journal papers</h2>

 __Behavioral and Game-Theoretic Security Investments in Interdependent Systems Modeled by Attack Graphs.__<br>
 M. Abdallah, P. Naghizadeh, A. Hota, T. Cason, S. Bagchi, S. Sundaram.<br>
-_in preperation._ 2019.

-<h2>Journal papers</h2>
+In _IEEE Transactions on Control of Network Systems_, accepted, 2020.

 __Using Private and Public Assessments in Security Information Sharing Agreements.__<br>
 P. Naghizadeh, M. Liu.<br>
-_IEEE Transactions on Information Forensics and Security_, accepted, 2019.
+In _IEEE Transactions on Information Forensics and Security_, vol. 15, no. 1, pp. 1801-1814, 2020.

 __A Reputation-Based Contract for Repeated Crowdsensing with Costly Verification.__<br>
 D. Ghavidel, P. Naghizadeh, M. Liu, V. Gupta. <br>
-In _IEEE Transactions on Signal Processing_, accepted, 2019.
+In _IEEE Transactions on Signal Processing_, vol. 67, no. 23, pp. 6092-6104, 2019.

 __Provision of Public Goods on Networks: On Existence, Uniqueness, and Centralities.__<br>